rajeev-shukla2507/devops-june-2021/Day3/README.md

 ssh -p 2001 root@localhost
 ssh -p 2001 root@localhost
 ```
-When prompted with question "Warning: Are you sure you want to continue connection (yes/no):" type yes.
+When prompted with question "Warning: Are you sure you want to continue connecting (yes/no):" type yes.
 When you type yes the finger-print of the ansible node will be added to your known_hosts files at /home/jegan/.ssh/known_hosts.

 ### Creating centos ansible node containers from our custom image